-The disclosures below relate to the funded liabilities within the Hampshire County Council Pension Fund (the "Fund") which is part of the Local Government Pension Scheme (the "LGPS").
-The LGPS is a funded defined benefit plan with benefits earned up to 31 March 2014 being linked to final salary.
-Benefits after 31 March 2014 are based on a Career Average Revalued Earnings scheme.
+The disclosures below relate to the funded liabilities within the Hampshire County Council Pension Fund (the "Fund"), which is part of the Local Government Pension Scheme (the "LGPS").
+The LGPS is a funded defined benefit plan, with benefits earned up to 31st March 2014 being linked to final salary.
+Benefits after 31st March 2014 are based on a Career Average Revalued Earnings scheme.
 Details of the benefits to be paid for the period covered by this disclosure are set out in the LGPS (Benefits, Membership and Contributions) Regulations 2007.
-The funded nature of the LGPS requires the Employer and its employees to pay contributions into the Fund, calculated at a level intended to balance the pension liabilities with investment assets.
-Information on the framework for calculating contributions to be paid is set out in LGPS Regulations 2013 and the Fund's Funding Strategy Statement.
-The contributions to be paid until the date the next actuarial valuation of the Fund is available are set out in the Rates and Adjustment Certificate.
-The Fund Administering Authority, Hampshire County Council is responsible for the governance of the Fund.
+The funded nature of the LGPS requires Havant Borough Council and its employees to pay contributions into the Fund, calculated at a level intended to balance the pensions liabilities with investment assets.
+Information on the framework for calculating contributions is set out in LGPS regulations 2013 and the Fund's Funding Strategy Statement.
+The contributions to be paid until the date of the next actuarial valuation of the Fund is available are set out in the Rates and Adjustment certificate.
+The Fund Administering Authority, Hampshire County Council, is responsible for governance of the Fund.